Rhaka Khan: Lucha Libre USA (2010–2011)

 After leaving TNA, Biggers appeared in the first season of Lucha Libre USA, which later aired in mid-2010, as Biggers debuted under the name Tigresa Caliente.
 Tigresa was featured in a few matches and backstage segments including feuding with Mini Park.
 She would then align herself with Chi Chi.
 She returned again in the second season not with Chi Chi, but with Mini Park's ex-wife.
 It was during this season that Tigresa attempted to murder two minis, Mascarita Dorada and Octagoncito.
 On the first episode of the second season, Trenesha was managing his ex-wife.
 In the second episode she tagged with her in a losing effort.
 On the November 19, 2011 episode of Lucha Libre USA, Caliente teamed up with Chrissy Cialis and Jacqueline Moore in a losing effort to the team of Nikki Corleone, Rebecca Reyes and ODB.

 Personal life

 Biggers was previously in a relationship with fellow professional wrestler Kurt Angle.
-On August 15, 2009, Biggers obtained a protection from abuse (PFA) order against Angle and had police officers remove him from their house.
+On August 15, 2009, Biggers obtained a protection from abuse (PFA) order against Angle and had police officers remove him from his own house.
 The PFA was later voluntarily withdrawn by Biggers.
-On August 24, 2019, it was reported that Biggers had been placed on El Paso's most wanted fugitive's list for the week of August 25.
-She is wanted by the El Paso Police Department on a charge of interference with child custody.
+On August 24, 2019, it was reported that Biggers had been placed on El Paso's most wanted fugitive's list for the week of August 25 on a charge of interference with child custody.

-A recording has surfaced and is currently circulating online of her ex-husband, a former independent wrestler, admitting to making several false police reports against her as well as false reports to Child Protective Services.
-He is currently on probation for beating Khan unconscious in front of their new born baby and Khan's then four year old daughter.
+Shortly following the police posting, a recording surfaced and circulated online of her ex-husband and a former independent wrestler, admitting to making several false police reports against her as well as false reports to Child Protective Services.
+She claims that he is currently on probation for beating Biggers unconscious.